-A good teacher in planning additional classroom activities is Writing Academic English (4th ed.) by Alice Oshima and Ann Hogue (2006).
-It includes a very helpful section on writing an essay and exercises on doing paraphrases and on using quotations, and with developing a bibliography.
+A good resource in planning additional classroom activities is Longman Academic Writing Series 4: Essays (5th ed.) by Alice Oshima and Ann Hogue (2013), Pearson Education: Upper Saddle river, New Jersey.
+It includes a very helpful section on writing an essay and exercises on paraphrases and quotations, and with developing a bibliography.

 A full reference for it and other reference books is included at the end of these notes.

-Because the student booklet has such an extensive list of examples of proper APA documentation, we no longer ask students to purchase additional references although you may certainly use other books as a teacher's reference or to show on the OHC.
+Because the student booklet has such an extensive list of examples of proper APA documentation, we no longer ask students to purchase additional reference books although you may certainly use other books as a teacher's reference or to show on the OHC.